HealthML/Math4ML/example_weather_stations/univariate_linreg.md

 import matplotlib.pyplot as plt
 ```

-Belowe is the function to load the dataset:
+Below is the function to load the dataset:

 ```{code-cell} ipython3